Tabley House

-Tabley House is an English country house in Tabley Inferior (Nether Tabley), some 3 km to the west of the town of Knutsford, Cheshire.
+Tabley House is an English country house in Tabley Inferior (Nether Tabley), about 3 km to the west of the town of Knutsford, Cheshire.
 The house is recorded in the National Heritage List for England as a designated Grade I listed building.
-It was built between 1761 and 1769 for Sir Peter Byrne Leicester, to replace the nearby Tabley Old Hall, and was designed by John Carr.
+It was built between 1761 and 1769 for Sir Peter Byrne Leicester, replacing the nearby Tabley Old Hall, and was designed by John Carr.
 The Tabley House Collection exists as an exhibition showcased by the University of Manchester.

 In the early part of the 19th century, three of Carr's rooms on the west side of the house were converted to form a single room, the gallery.
 After Sir Peter's death, the house was re-orientated and the main entrance moved from the south to the north front.
 The house and estate continued to be held by the Leicester family until the death of Lt.
 Col. John Leicester Warren in 1975.

 Under the terms of his will the house, contents and estate were offered to the National Trust, which declined the offer.
 The house was then acquired under the terms of the will by the Victoria University of Manchester, and the house was used as a school.
 Since 1988 its lease has been held by a healthcare company.
 The 3600 acre estate surrounding the house was sold in 2007 to the Crown Estate.

 The house is symmetrical and designed in Palladian style.
 It is constructed in brick with stone dressings, with a large sandstone portico on the south front.
 On the east and west sides of the main house are pavilion wings connected to the house by curved corridors.
 To the west of the house is St Peter's Church, also listed Grade I, which was moved from a position adjacent to Tabley Old Hall to its present site in 1927.
 In the grounds are other listed buildings, including the ruins of the Old Hall.

 As of 2012 the ground and top floors of the main house, together with the adjacent wings, are used as accommodation for the elderly.
 The reception rooms of the first floor are open to the public at advertised times, and are entered by the original stairway on the south front; they contain paintings and furniture collected by the Leicester family.
 Some items in the collection had formerly been displayed on this floor, whilst others were moved from elsewhere in the house.
 The first floor may also be hired for weddings, meetings, and conferences.
 It is managed by a trust, which is supported by a group of Friends and by volunteers.